-- Do not administer to patients with severe hepatic impairment. - May cause: - peripheral neuropathy; - hepatotoxicity; - hypersensitivity reactions, arthragias, optic neuritis, psychotic reactions, seizures and depression. - Monitor closely: - pregnant and breastfeeding women, patients with renal impairment or diabetes; malnourished or HIV-infected patients (increased risk of neuropathy); - alcoholic patients (increased risk of neuropathy and hepatotoxicity); - \circ patients with chronic hepatic disease or taking rifampicin or ≥ 35 years (increased risk of hepatotoxicity); - patients taking anticonvulsants, benzodiazepines (risk of toxicity), warfarin (risk of bleeding).
+- Do not administer to patients with severe hepatic impairment. - May cause: - peripheral neuropathy; - · hepatotoxicity; - hypersensitivity reactions, arthragias, optic neuritis, psychotic reactions, seizures and depression. - Monitor closely: - pregnant and breastfeeding women; patients with renal impairment, diabetes, malnutrition or HIV infection (increased risk of neuropathy); - patients with alcohol dependence (increased risk of neuropathy and hepatotoxicity); - patients with chronic hepatic disease or taking rifampicin or ≥ 35 years (increased risk of hepatotoxicity); - patients taking antiseizure medications, benzodiazepines (risk of toxicity), warfarin (risk of bleeding).
 Dose adjustment may be required. - For the management of adverse effects, see Appendix 17. - Administer concomitantly pyridoxine (vitamin B6) to patients at risk of peripheral neuropathy (child: 5 to 10 mg once daily; adult: 10 mg once daily). - Pregnancy and breastfeeding: no contra-indication.
 Administer pyridoxine to the mother (as above) and the breast-fed neonate or infant (5 mg once daily).

-- · Symptomatic monitoring. - · Liver function in patients with hepatic disease.
+- Symptomatic monitoring. - Liver function in patients with hepatic disease.